 The methodology applied to the overarching research work presented in this paper is as follows:

 Review and Plan: Undertake a rigorous review of the construction sector challenges via available literature and relate this to how such challenges can be addressed via improved forms of delivery (offsite construction) and industry / academic collaborations taking lessons learned from other sectors.
+The literature review provided a contextual background for the pilot study to be performed and the topical foci of the pilot study (skills deficiencies).
+The literature review also provided the necessary approach: using a collaborative industry – academic framework via communities of practice theory and practice.

 Pilot: Implement a pilot collaborative industry and academic framework to resolve an immediate challenge of skills deficiencies utilising complimentary partner knowledge and expertise.
 The approach would use both qualitative (interviews) and quantitative (questionnaires) methods for understanding the upskilling requirements of the industry partners and via the structured approach taken the challenges could be shared via the 3rd party academic institutions demonstrating commonality and therefore facilitating collaboration given a “problem shared is a problem halved”.

-Scale / Internationalise: Build upon the established collaborative framework utilising the lean Hoshin Planning process in order to create a shared strategic vision for the regional sector.
+Scale / Internationalise: Build upon the established collaborative framework utilising the lean Hoshin Planning (Akao, 1994) process in order to create a shared strategic vision for the regional sector.
 This vision would then be underpinned with a follow-on interview process in order to develop an aggregated response to addressing the challenges with an associated plan of action for the framework.
 Consistently the findings from the process would be correlated with a wider international roadmap (Goulding, & Arif, 2013) in order to facilitate alignment and therefore the opportunity to scale through convergence.

 An Approach to University-Industry Collaboration and Fostering Wider Support